fowler-mychale/Parking-Citations/README.md

 ### What we learned.

-From the initial pie chart we can see that 2014, 2015, 2016 were the most active with 2016 being the highest of the three.
+From the initial pie chart we can see that January, February, March and April were the most active.

-Next from the line graph we can observe that during 2016 the most tickets cited were between the hours of 2200 and 2300.
 Below we can observe the top 5 most ticketed by color and the count of tickets issued to out of state vehicles.</br>

 ### Top 5 ticketed cars by color and by out of state: </br>